asanoperations-wq/highschool/README.md

    - `Research & Evidence` — a folder for career-comparison notes, source links, and screenshots/PDFs.
    - `Final Portfolio` — a folder for the finished materials.
    - `Weekly Check-In` — a simple Google Doc or Sheet with Weeks 1–12 and one “Done / Discuss” note for each week.
-4. Put a copy of this `Career-Life-Design-Hub` folder inside the shared Drive folder.
-Each person can download it and open `index.html` locally.

 Keep all important writing in the private Google journal.
 The course hub is the public lesson guide and completion tracker; the backup file and shared Drive folder protect its completion record.

 ## Privacy

-The student may keep personal dashboard and journal sections private, and share a summary instead.
+The website does not collect, upload, or store personal writing.
+Keep the student’s journal, interview notes, and other identifying details in the private Google Drive folder.
 For informational interviews and job shadows, a parent should help arrange contact and the student should not record private client, patient, student, or customer information.

 ## Updating the course

-The full source course is in `../career-life-design-course.md`.
 The hub is intentionally static, so it has no subscriptions, accounts, ads, or ongoing costs.